input-output-hk/engineering/blog/2023-04-21-js-backend-stacks.md

 }
 ```

 `h$throw` keeps removing stack frames from the stack until some frame of interest is found, using `h$stackFrameSize` to determine the size of each frame.
-Eventually it transfers control to an exception handler or it reports an error if no exception handling frame could be found.
+Eventually, it transfers control to an exception handler or it reports an error if no exception handling frame could be found.

 ## Threads

-Concurent Haskell supports multiple Haskell threads.
+Concurrent Haskell supports multiple Haskell threads.
 These Haskell threads are run by one or more system threads.
-The JavaScript "system" is single threaded (ignoring Web Workers, which have limited memory sharing), so we have to use a single system thread to run everything.
+The JavaScript "system" is single-threaded (ignoring Web Workers, which have limited memory sharing), so we have to use a single system thread to run everything.
 It turns out to be quite straightforward to support multithreading if we use the trampolining calling convention with lightweight stacks.
 Each Haskell thread gets its own stack and stack pointer.

 Each Haskell thread has a thread state object, `t` of type `h$Thread`.
 This object contains the stack (`t.stack`, `Array`) and stack pointer (`t.sp`, `number`) for the thread, and also keeps track of the thread status, for example whether the thread is finished or masking asynchronous exceptions.